140. VA Regulations and Requirements for the Protection of Human Subjects: Overview

 The University IRB recognizes the following possible roles for the VA Research Compliance Officer (VARCO):

 - The VARCO may not serve as a voting or nonvoting member of the IRB.

 - The VARCO may serve as a nonvoting consultant, upon request by the IRB.

 - The VARCO may attend IRB meetings upon the request of the IRB as long as possible role-related conflicts are managed.

 The University IRB accepts audits by the VARCO to fulfill auditing requirements.
 The VARCO completes audits according to the required timeframe.
 The IRB should counsel the VARCO if it determines that more frequent audits are warranted upon considering factors such as the involvement of vulnerable populations or increased participant risk.
+The IRB may observe, or have a third party observe research activities, including the informed consent process.
 Audit reports are submitted to the IRB through IRBNet as follows:

 - Outside audit reports are submitted by the VARCO as subsequent packages for existing projects in IRBNet.

 - The package must be identified with the Submission Type Other Reportable Event.